wntrblm/Neptune/user_guide/docs/index.md

 Neptune belongs to _diode ladder_ family of filters.
 These filters are known for their characteristic "dirty" sound compared to the modern, popular "smooth" OTA family.
 Diode filters behave quite differently from their counterparts, exhibiting increasingly non-linear behavior when overdriven or operated with high resonance.
 Neptune itself shares a lot of similarities with the _Steiner_ filters found in Arturia's Brute series, but the addition of the salt feedback circuit allows for a broader range of unpredictable sounds.

 Neptune is a collaboration between [Carson Walls] and [Winterbloom].
-Carson crafted Neptune's voice and designed the electronics, while Thea & Maggie crafted Neptune's visuals, interface, and physical design.
+Carson crafted Neptune's voice, layout, and electronics design, while Thea & Maggie took on Neptune's visuals, interface, physical design, and manufacturing.

 *[OTA]: Operational transconductance amplifier
 [Carson Walls]: https://decapoddevices.com